kwfung/claude-code-issues-dashboard/README.md

 # Claude Code GitHub Issues Analysis
-## Product Operations Take-Home Exercise Workflow
+## Product Operations Workflow

-This repository contains a **manual two-step approach** for analyzing 1,000 GitHub issues from the `anthropics/claude-code` repository as part of a Product Operations Manager interview exercise.
+This repository contains a **manual two-step approach** for analyzing 1,000 GitHub issues from the `anthropics/claude-code` repository .

 ---